PragmaticCoding/PragmaticCoding.github.io/_drafts/2024-05-13-kotlin-articles.md

 In Kotlin, use of these constructs in not optional, unlike `Optional` in Java which is completely optional to use.
 If you want a variable to be declared but initialized later, then it has to be nullable.
 If it's nullable, then you need to use the null safety operator to deal with it.

 On top of all of that, even though it completely changes the way that you think about `Null`, it's so much cleaner and easier to us than `Optional`.
 The null operator works brilliantly with Scope Functions and everything just fits together nicely.

+# Spreading the Kotlin Word

+## Kotlin as a JavaFX Layout DSL

+I've always been clear that I think that FXML is a waste of time.
+It does allow you to use SceneBuilder, but I don't see a great deal of value in that either.
+Instead, I've argued that well designed hand-written layout code is far easier to deal with - meaning to write, understand and maintain - than FXML and the complications that it brings.

+I've also argued that the strict application of just two "Clean Coding" rules - "Don't Repeat Yourself", and the "Single Responsibility Principle" - will inevitably result in the development of a library of builder or "helper" functions that you can use over and over again.
+This will leave your actual layout code lean and clean.

+Kotlin let's you take this one step further.
+The use of `.apply{}` allows you to implement any number and combination of internal `Node` configuration methods into "decorators" that can be chained together.
+The `infix` qualifier allows you to strip away the `.()` part of the call.
+Extension functions allow you to add new methods to `Node` classes that, in turn, can be used as decorators if you want.

 # Understanding Kotlin Code